TasnimNiger/CodingTask-Cryptography/README.md

 Once the dependencies are installed, you can use the code for the tasks.

 ### Running Task 1:
-Navigate to the directory containing the code for Task 1: cd task1

 Run the password hashing script: python password_hash.py

 ### Running Task 2:
-Navigate to the directory containing the code for Task 2: cd task2

 Run the encryption script:
    python encrypt.py